 - Ask instructors about the content and format of final exams.

-- Organize your notes for systematic review.
+- Organize your class and textbook notes for systematic review.

 - Answer questions from tests that you didn’t know the first time.